 Expensive, some areas packed full of tourists, fast-paced (everyone has somewhere to be, and right now!) and a population of famously “direct” New Yorkers mean that this city may not be everyone’s cup of tea.

-1st Move International – Moving from London to New York
+1st Move International – Removals from London to New York

 At 1st Move International, we have our removals vans in the London area every day, and weekly sailings to New York using commercial shipping services.
-This means that we are able to accommodate your preferred moving date and, once packed using our unique “shrink-fast” packing technique, arrange to ship your household goods on a sailing within a week of finalising the packing and paperwork.
+This means that we are able to accommodate your preferred moving date and, once packed using our unique “shrink-fast” packing technique, arrange international removals to New York within a week of finalising the packing and paperwork.
+Whether you are looking for international removals from London or elsewhere in the UK, we’ve got you covered.

 We are even able to tell you the shipping schedules for the USA, to give you an idea of when you can expect your items to ship to New York.